yeshua453/website/docs/controls/verticaldivider.md

 ### `leading_indent`

 The amount of empty space to the leading edge of the divider.

 Defaults to `0.0`.

 ### `thickness`

 The thickness of the line drawn within the divider.
 A divider with a thickness of `0.0` is always drawn as a line with a width of exactly one device pixel.

-If this is null, then this defaults to `0.0`.
+Defaults to `0.0`.

 ### `trailing_indent`

 The amount of empty space to the trailing edge of the divider.

 Defaults to `0.0`.

 ### `width`

 The divider's width.
 The divider itself is always drawn as a vertical line that is centered within the width specified by this value.
+I

-If this is null, then this defaults to `16.0`.
+Defaults to `16.0`.